How to Choose a Good Domain Name

 - The Shorter The Better - keep the name as short as possible.
 With dot-com domain names this has become difficult because so many are already registered.
 You might have to compromise - choose a dot-com with a longer name, or go for a different domain name extension so you can get a shorter name.

-- Use Hyphens And Numbers Sparingly - avoid hyphens and numbers whenever possible.
-There are several reasons for this.
+- Use Numbers Sparingly - avoid numbers whenever possible.
 Numbers can lead to confusion as to whether you mean "2" or "two".
-Similarly, hyphens are confusing as many people may forget them.
-Both numbers and hyphens are also often used by spammers, which is not a good association to have.
+Numbers are also often used by spammers, which is not a good association to have.